 Weed in interlocks an Issue for aurora landscaping

 weeds are not growing from beneath the interlocking stone.
-There is no such weed that can grow from 10″ or even 4″ compacted gravel base and find its way throw brick joints . seeds usually travel by wind and trap between the brick joints.
+There is no such weed that can grow from 10″ or even 4″ compacted gravel base and find its way to throw brick joints. seeds usually travel by wind and trap between the brick joints.
 All they need in order to germinate is a bit of dust and moisture.

 Weed control methods:

-Living and landscaping in aurora for more than 20 years now , i undrestood that use Horticultural winger in your garden spray and wash the entire the weed area. do not dilate with water
+Living and landscaping in aurora for more than 20 years now, i understood that use Horticultural winger in your garden spray and wash the entire weed area. do not dilate with water

-Make sure you apply it in hot sunny days.
+Make sure you apply it on hot sunny days.
 It is important to follow the local weather forecast to make sure there is no rain in the next 48 hours.

-Before using any chemical weed killer , make sure you read the labels and follow all the safety precaution.
+Before using any chemical weed killer, make sure you read the labels and follow all the safety precautions.

-It is very important to follow the direction on each product.
-Never use these product to control weeds in your lawn.
+It is very important to follow the direction of each product.
+Never use these products to control weeds in your lawn.
 If you use your garden sprayer, make sure you mark that sprayer to be only used for weed killer in the paving stone area.

-If you are planning to have interlocking paving stone for your driveway, walkway or patio, you should consider to apply polymeric sand between the brick joints.
+If you are planning to have an interlocking paving stone for your driveway, walkway, or patio, you should consider applying polymeric sand between the brick joints.
 Ask your contractor about the polymeric sand and its benefits.
-Make sure to chose the right contractor who is certified or at least is a member of landscape Ontario.
+Make sure to choose the right contractor who is certified or at least is a member of landscape Ontario.